 Build a focused study routine

-Time management is key during exams.
+Time management is key.
 Creating a quick and simple routine for your studies can help you stay focused, and get more work done.
 It is not always easy to eliminate distractions, but there are some things that are in your control.
 Clear your desk, get some snacks, and get rid of distractions (like your phone).
 Put your phone in airplane mode, move it out of your sight, or turn it off.
 Stay away from apps where you can easily mindlessly scroll for hours such as TikTok and Instagram, where a 15-minute study break can turn into hours of scrolling, which can make you feel more stressed than before.

 A great hack for studying is the Pomodoro studying method where you study for 25 minutes straight with no distractions, and then take 5 minutes to refresh and stretch.
 This technique tends to help you achieve more, as 25 minutes is a manageable amount of time to stay focused.
 If you need help staying motivated, there are plenty of YouTube videos of people studying using the Pomodoro method that you can study along with.
 Sometimes it helps to have a video operate as an automatic timer, so you won’t be as inclined to check your phone to see how much time is left.